Did you know approximately 1 in 5 of American’s have IBS and 40% of the population is living with a chronic condition?

 So often, while talking about setting up healthy habits and sticking with them I hear clients say “but I don’t want to be picky or difficult.”
 For instance, if someone has a digestive and sinus issues they may greatly benefit by going dairy-free; however, when going to a friends house or out to eat they decide to just be polite and eat all the things despite knowing the negative effects of eating dairy products.

-It doesn’t take that long for your brain to pick up on new habits if you stay consistent.
+It doesn’t take that long to start feeling a little better and for your brain to pick up on new habits if you stay consistent.
 Some people will tell you it’s only 21 days; however, we learned from the book Better Than Before by Gretchen Rubin that on average new habits take about 66 days.

-If you’re looking to make dietary and lifestyle changes remember it’s OK to be picky and know that on occasion we might slip up and put cheese on the salad with ranch dressing because after all we are human.
+If you’re in the midst of making dietary and lifestyle changes or you already know what works for you, remember it’s OK to be picky and know that on occasion we might slip up and put cheese on the salad with ranch dressing because after all, we are human.

 If you’re ready to feel better and determine which foods may be triggering inflammation and pain in your body, let’s chat.